abentu0101/LinearFold/README.md

-RNA Sequence Parser for Structure Prediction
+Linear-Time Prediction for RNA Secondary Structures
 ============================================

 The source code of the LinearFold project, a linear-time RNA secondary structure prediction algorithm.

-### Linear-Time Prediction for RNA Secondary Structures

 Paper:
 LinearFold: Linear-Time Prediction of RNA Secondary Structures